drewbarontini/gifpoint/README.md

 ## Creating Slides

-All of the slides are in `source/index.haml`, and below are some different slide types you can use.
+All of the slides are in `source/index.haml`.
+They are written as Angular directives in Haml.

+Here are some different slide types you can use:

 ### Basic Slide